Maureen Swanson: Marriage

+One of his nieces was Rachel Ward.

 Later life

 As the Countess of Dudley, she managed the couple's homes in Cottesmore Gardens, Kensington, London and Devon.
 She also served as a lady in waiting to Princess Michael of Kent.

+She and her husband separated in the late 1980s but reunited.
+In October 1996 she and her husband were held up by thieves who stole their jewels.

-The Countess died on 16 November 2011 and was laid to rest in the private burial ground of the Earls of Dudley at the rear of the parish church at Himley.
+Swanson died on 16 November 2011 and was laid to rest in the private burial ground of the Earls of Dudley at the rear of the parish church at Himley.